DavidCarl/UFO/NEWREADME.md

 # Blogpost - Optimising searching with grep

-In a world with exponential amount of stored data, data querying is becoming more of a bottleneck.
+In a world with exponential amount of stored data, data searching is becoming more of a bottleneck.
-This leads to an increased amount of required compute power and time used on queries.
+This leads to an increased amount of required compute power and time used on searches.
-However, this can be resolved with already common tools on hand, that are not too advanced to use.
+However, in most cases you end up with subpar solutions not utilizing the tools and machines full potential.
-Addressing this issue can \<something here\>
+Addressing this issue can result in quicker and cheaper searches when you need to search through data.

-make it cheap and fast with an initial high cost to query through the stored data.

 We have approximately 37400 books in which we need to search through and find out what books have which cities mentioned.
 We have approximately 48900 cities to search for.
 So we wanted to find the quickest way to perform this task, since its 1.8 billion combinations, where each combination holds thousands of words to search through.
 So we will dive into how to optimize our grep search, to obtain speeds and a clean results set.